raymondkiu/reverse_complement_nucleotide/README.md

 # Reverse complement nucleotide sequences
 ## Introduction
-* This is a Shell script that generate reverse complement of nucleotide sequences.
+* This is a Shell script that generates reverse complement of nucleotide sequences.

 ## Usage
 ```